readium/css/docs/CSS02-quickstart.md

 Check the [User Preferences doc](../docs/CSS12-user_prefs.md) for a list of available user variables.

-You can also retrieve ReadiumCSS presets for font-stacks and modes by adding it as a dependency, then importing its exposed json files.
+You can also retrieve ReadiumCSS presets for font-stacks, colors and pagination by adding it as a dependency, then importing its exposed json files.
 For instance in JS/TS:

 ```
-import sepiaMode from "readium-css/css/vars/sepia.json";
+import defaultColors from "readium-css/css/vars/colors.json";

+const backgroundColor = defaultColors.RS__backgroundColor;
-const sepiaBackground = sepiaMode.sepiaMode.RS__backgroundColor;
+const textColor = defaultColors.RS__color;
 ```